-More recently attitudes have changed as we begin to realise that there are few unvisited places left on Earth and that they are of enormous value to humanity.
-The clean air, water and ice of Antarctica are now of global importance to science for understanding how the Earth’s environment is changing both naturally and as a result of human activity.
-Tourist operators are beginning to tap into the huge demand to visit the last great wilderness on Earth.
-Paradoxically both science and tourism have the potential to damage the very qualities that draw them to Antarctica.
+There are few unvisited places left on Earth.
+We have started to realise their enormous value to humanity.
+The clean air, water and ice of Antarctica are now of global importance to science.
+They help us understand how the Earth’s environment is changing — both naturally and because of human activity.
+Tourist operators have tapped into a huge demand to visit the last great wilderness on Earth.

 Scales of environmental impacts in Antarctica

-Environmental impacts in Antarctica occur at a range of spatial scales.
+Environmental impacts in Antarctica occur at a range of scales.
+Global warming, ozone depletion and global contamination have planet-wide impacts.
+These affect Antarctica at the largest scale.

-Finally, the Antarctic region is a sensitive indicator of global change.
-The polar ice cap holds within it a record of past atmospheres that go back hundreds of thousands of years, allowing study of the earth’s natural climate cycles against which the significance of recent changes can be judged.
+The Antarctic region is a sensitive indicator of global change.
+The polar ice cap holds within it a record of past atmospheres that go back hundreds of thousands of years.
+This record allows us to study the earth’s natural climate cycles.
+The significance of recent changes in climate can be judged against this record.

 Impacts of hunting and fishing

-In the 1960s the IWC became more effective when blue and humpback whales were fully protected; protection was extended to fin and sei whales in the 1970s and in 1986 the IWC decided to suspend all commercial whaling.
-Since the moratorium was initiated, whaling has been limited to one or two countries that harvest whales under the ‘scientific whaling’ provisions set by the IWC.
-There are some indications that whale populations are beginning to recover but such long-lived species with low reproductive rates are incapable of rebuilding their numbers in just a few years.
+The International Whaling Commission (IWC) first met in 1949.
+Blue and humpback whales became fully protected in the 1960s.
+Protection was extended to fin and sei whales in the 1970s.
+In 1986 the IWC decided to suspend all commercial whaling.
+Since that moratorium, whaling has been limited to a handful of nations that harvest whales under the ‘scientific whaling’ provisions.
+There are indications that whale populations are beginning to recover.

 - potential for over-fishing of target species